18F/micropurchase-auctions/README.md

 4. If you are still waiting on an IAA, add the label `iaa needed`

-5. Give your issue a title and click the "Submit new issue" button (rather than creating an epic).
+5. Give your issue a title and click the "Submit new issue" button (rather than "Create an epic").

 6. Then contact @adelevie or @mtorres in the #micropurchase-bizdev channel to let us know about it.